Inyo County Uber Accident Lawyers

 What Usually Causes Uber Accidents?

-- DUI – Alcohol and drugs affect the judgment, coordination, and decision-making skills of people.
-Thus, Uber drivers accepting bookings while intoxicated are likely to get into accidents and injure or kill their passengers.
+- DUI — Alcohol and drugs can affect the judgment, coordination, and decision-making skills of people.
+Instances of Uber drivers operating vehicles while under the influence can elevate the risk of accidents.

 Injuries Typically Sustained In Uber Accidents

 Victims of Uber accidents are likely to incur injuries similar to those of typical car accidents.
-Our Inyo County Uber accident lawyers help clients win compensation for sustaining the following common bodily harm:
+Our Inyo County Uber accident lawyers help clients pursue compensation for the following common bodily harm:

-- Spinal Cord Injuries – The spinal cord can get damaged in an Uber accident, which can lead to paralysis.
+- Spinal Cord Injuries — The spinal cord can be damaged in an Uber accident, which can lead to paralysis.

 - Fractures — The impact of an Uber accident can break various bones in the body, especially in the arms, legs, and ribs.